-In order to achieve the strategic goals, CIP's RPCT established the following specific goals for 2020, which will be implemented with IAAC and, if necessary, external support:
+In order to achieve the strategic goals, CIP's R.P.C.T. established the following specific goals for 2021, which will be implemented with IAAC and, if necessary, external support:

-Specific goal 2020 Reference strategic goal Timeframe
+Specific goal 2021 Reference strategic goal Timeframe

-1 Completion of corruption Reducing the likelihood of corruption January -
+1 Adoption of a policy and Reducing the likelihood of corruption May -

-prevention procedures. events.
-September
+methodology for the events.
+November

-Creating a corruption-unfriendly
+supervision of National Creating a corruption-

-environment.
+Paralympic Sports unfriendly environment.

+Federations

-2 Implementation of Reducing the likelihood of corruption February -
+2 Performing audit checks on Reducing the likelihood d of corruption April -

-information flows to RPTC. events.
-April
+an activity at risk events.
+December

+Creating a corruption-

+unfriendly environment.

-8. TRANSPARENCY OBLIGATIONS
+9. TRANSPARENCY OBLIGATIONS